Prohibits the introduction of fluoride into the drinking water of the state.

 Establishes a committee to review the penalties for contaminating drinking water and groundwater and propose legislation to update such penalties if necessary.

-Requires the Department of Environmental Services to revise rules relative to arsenic contamination in drinking water, not to exceed a contaminant limit of 0.5 parts per billion.
+Requires the Department of Environmental Services to revise rules relative to arsenic contamination in drinking water, not to exceed a contaminant limit of 5 micrograms per liter.

 Appropriates roughly $7.5 million over two years for eligible wastewater projects under the state aid grant program.